patrickbucher/docs/postgresql/barman-howto.md

 Run your application and do something harmful (e.g. deleting an entry, or modifying some values).

-Stop your application as soon as possible and take a deep breath.
+Stop your application as soon as possible.
 Also stop the database server:

     $ sudo systemctl stop postgresql.service